TiE23/metric-teacher/README.md

-# metric-teacher
+# 📐🗄🗂🗳📏 metric-teacher 📏🗳🗂🗄📐

-The repository name is intentionally generic.
+View /client and /server for more complete README documentation.